Upper-Columbia-Salmon-Recovery-Board/Floodplain_Inundation_HAND_to_REM/README.md

 ### Step 3:  Generate velocity for reach(es)

 Generate Velocity from flood discharge (from VIC).
-Use the [Oak Ridge National Laboratory Continental floodplain inundation mapping](https://cfim.ornl.gov/data/) project data to identify the wetted area for that VIC discharge.
+Use the [Oak Ridge National Laboratory Continental floodplain inundation mapping](https://cfim.ornl.gov/data/) project which was established to generate continental Height Above Nearest Drainage (HAND) data.
+These data are used in this process to identify the wetted area based on a given VIC discharge.
 The wetted area can be found in the hydrogeo-fulltable-HUCID.csv table, and the CatchID can be pulled from the catchmask.tif	(which both can be downlaoded from the ORNL website).
 Note this data set assumes a Manning's roughness of 0.05 to calculate stream velocity.

 ### Step 4: Generate cross-sectional elevation profile